Brake Repair and Brake Maintenance

 Drum Brakes, Disc Brakes, Emergency & Parking Brakes

-Most vehicles have either disc brakes on all 4 wheels, or disc brakes on the front wheels and drum brakes on the rear wheels, and all vehicles have an emergency or parking brake.
+Most vehicles have either disc brakes on all four wheels or disc brakes on the front wheels and drum brakes on the rear wheels.
+All vehicles have an emergency or parking brake.
 We do brake repair and brake maintenance on all, disc brakes, drum brakes and emergency brakes.

 Both disc brakes and drum brakes are intended to slow your vehicle and stop it.
 The emergency or parking brake has two purposes.
 It can be used as a backup brake if the main braking system fails because the emergency brake is controlled by cables and levers that are a totally separate path from the main braking system's hydraulic brake lines.
 It is usually used as a parking brake, just to keep your vehicle from moving while parked.